 The Oakville Museum offers education programs with specific curriculum links to a wide variety of subjects and grade levels.
 All of our programs are informative, fun and interactive!
 Each education program includes an introduction to Oakville's founding family, the Chisholms, and a tour of Erchless Estate.

 Private guided tours are available year-round for groups of 10 people or more.
 Tours can be held after hours and fees vary based on group size and time of day.
-We welcome groups of all ages including Sparks, Guides, Scouts, ESL adult groups, seniors and special interest groups.
+We welcome schools and groups of all ages including Sparks, Guides and Scouts.